dotnet/docfx/Documentation/incrementalbuild/advanced_report_dependency.md

 report reference:    `void ReportReference(FileModel currentFileModel, string reference, string referenceType)`

-A common use is to report dependency between file and uid.
+A common usage is to report dependency between file and uid.

 For example, i'd like to report a dependency: file `~/test.md`(filemodel is `a`) depends on sentenceId @Testid(filemodel is `b`), dependency type is `link`, i could call the method `ReportDependencyTo(a, "Testid", "sentenceId", "link")` to report the dependency and `ReportReference(b, "Testid", "sentenceId")` to report the mapping between sentenceId and file.
 This way, the framework would do the resolution work and resolve it to file-file dependency.